skooppaos/quasar-example-app-and-tutorial/README.md

 We'll also explain more about each directory as we move further into the tutorial.

 Well done!
 You've created an initial quasar application.

+Now let's set up the back-end for the application.